michal-bures/konkr_data/ai-chatter/default.md

 - Didn't expect that, did you?!
 - Now THAT was satisfying.
 - Didn't think I can still bite, did you?
+- Take that!
+- Hah!
+That's what you get!

 > furious, much weaker, was not hostile, suffered major damage, did not cause major damage, angry reaction
 - How could you!